HOME

 minefumi

 Thank you for your super fast edition.
-I happy to learn you say “ pay redundant for wifi ,”
+I am happy to learn you say “ made an excuse” in the last sentence.

 ★★★★★